 Easily accessible to everyone

 On the other hand, cryptocurrencies are decentralized; using cryptography and distributed algorithms, cryptocurrencies offer a fully decentralized setting that eliminates the need for a central authority.
 The network is distributed to all participants; each computer mining node is a member of this system.
 This means that the central authority has no power to dictate rules for the owners of cryptocurrencies.
 And even if some part of the network goes offline, the payment system will continue to operate smoothly.
 Furthermore, the value of the cryptocurrency (Coin) is determined purely on the current demand of the coin without a central authority having any influence over it.
-In other words, the value conveyed by a cryptocurrency is fully in the possession of the end consumer, and nobody can change it artificially.
-In addition, using cryptography and distributed algorithms, cryptocurrencies offer a fully decentralized setting where no single entity can monitor or block funds transfer.
+In other words, the value conveyed by a cryptocurrency is fully in possession of the end consumer, and nobody can change it artificially.
+In addition, using cryptography and distributed algorithms, cryptocurrencies offer a fully decentralized setting where no single entity can monitor or block funds transfers.

 In the current system, many requirements and procedures exist for a person to conduct a transaction or a simple transfer of money.
 First, the bank has to operate; the transaction cannot be done on weekends and public holidays.
 Second, the receiver location should meet the regulatory standards of the banks; the transaction cannot be done if the receiver is located in a high-risk jurisdiction (Refer to the FATF website for the list of high-risk jurisdictions).
-Often, documents are needed for a pre-approval by the bank, especially if the amount is substantial.
-High-frequency transactions could be red-flagged by the bank's internal risk assessment system, which could lead to the interrogation of the client by the bank and potentially termination of the service by the bank.
-Therefore, sometimes a simple cross-border transaction can take up to 10 days to deliver the beneficiary bank to the receiver.
+Often, documents are needed for pre-approval by the bank, especially if the amount is substantial.
+High-frequency transactions could be red-flagged by the bank's internal risk assessment system, which could lead to the interrogation of the client by the bank and the potential termination of the service by the bank.
+Therefore, sometimes a simple cross-border transaction can take up to 10 days to deliver to the beneficiary bank to the receiver.

 In contrast, as mentioned, cryptocurrencies use cryptography and distributed algorithms, where no single entity can monitor or block funds transfer.
-Funds can be easily transferred from one person to another within a few seconds, 24 hours a day, 7 days a week (even on Sunday evenings), anywhere in the world with zero restrictions.
+Funds can be easily transferred from one person to another within a few seconds, 24 hours a day, 7 days a week (even on Sunday evenings), anywhere in the world, with zero restrictions.
 There is no limit on the amount, number, and destination of the transactions.
 Transactions can be done without hassle; coins cannot be faked, copied, or spent twice by anyone.
-Cryptocurrencies give full freedom to consumers to use, store, transfer and spend their wealth without any restrictions.
+Cryptocurrencies give total freedom to consumers to use, store, transfer and spend their wealth without any restrictions.

 In order for the banks to offer their service to their clients, they need to collect substantial information from them.
-This information is collected in the bank database for KYC (Know your customer) and regulatory measures and often are used for marketing purposes.
+This information is collected in the bank database for KYC (Know your customer) and regulatory measures and often is used for marketing purposes.
 Unfortunately, this sensitive information collected from customers can sometimes be lost, stolen, or abused.

 Low Operation Cost